googlefonts/oxidize/text/2023-10-18-mrb-goes-to-vartown.md

 Written in 2023, mistakes are @rsheeter's fault.
 Anything useful came from someone else.

+What happened between 1976 and 2013 is underdocumented.
+PRs welcome.

 The pseudonym Mr B is used because @rsheeter thinks its funny.
 YMMV.

 * [ATypI 1976](#atypi-1976)